Soft, chewy, homemade Peanut Butter Cookies can’t be beat! They are a favorite Christmas cookie and are perfect for an after-school snack!

 There’s nothing like a freshly baked, still-warm cookie with a glass of cold milk or a cup of hot coffee!
 These cookies bring me back to my childhood when my mom would make them for us.

-In This Post: Everything You Need To Make Peanut Butter Cookies
+Here’s Everything You Need To Make Peanut Butter Cookies

 The ingredients needed to make cookies are pantry staples!
 Stock up on flour, sugar, and vanilla for the pantry so that you are ready for all of the holiday baking.
 Here are the ingredients we used and what each of them does for the cookies.